escodebar/trainings/slides.md

 * Conflicts often arise when combining changes of several files
 * You need to chose the workflow according to your projects' needs and developers' skills

-We created branches with diverging history, to simulate common situations.
+We created branches with diverging history and a conflict, to simulate common situations.

+---

+## Wait...
+What?

+# Conflicts?!

+Notes:
+* Conflicts happen when a file is changed and it is not obvious (to Git) how the changes should be applied
+* There are also silent conflicts... let's discuss these later
+* Let's introduce a change to our branch to provoque a conflict

 ---